 Previous discussion involving the relocation of I-95 between Bristol and Trenton in 2007 focused on extending Interstate 195 north over I-295 from Hamilton Township to Lawrenceville and west from U.S. 1 to Bristol, Pennsylvania over I-95.
 A separate plan arose in 2014 to renumber I-95 between Bristol and Lawrenceville as I-395, while retaining I-295 as it currently runs.

 Guide signs for the eventual turn of Interstate 95 south from the Pennsylvania Turnpike at Bristol already in place.
-Flyover construction for the future I-95 mainline continues through 2018.
+Flyover construction for the future I-95 mainline continued through September 2018.
 Photo taken 12/19/17.

 The New Jersey Department of Transportation announced on December 21, 2017 that sign changes (Phase 1) will be made between January and March 2018 for both Interstates 95 and 295 in Mercer County.
 This includes the renumbering of seven interchanges in New Jersey and four in Pennsylvania.
 Incorporated into the Scudder Falls Bridge project, Phase 2 sign changes start in spring 2018.
 These effect interchanges at Exits 49 and 51 for I-95 in Pennsylvania, and Exit 1 in New Jersey.
 Following in late spring 2018, Phase 3 will complete sign changes at the remaining interchanges in Pennsylvania leading southwest to PA Turnpike at Bristol.34

 Interchange renumbering along old I-95 in Mercer County, New Jersey will continue the I-295 numbering system.
 Exits in Bucks County, Pennsylvania will count down from the Delaware River to milepost zero at the PA Turnpike Interchange at Bristol.
 Exit number changes are as follows:34